 A lot of people who exploit their natural form, receive ridiculously harsh death and/or rape threats, by the people who don’t like what they see.

 This can predominantly be seen with Arvida Byström, where says that she received death and rape threats because of her unshaven legs.
 Things like this can affect a person’s mental health, an example of this is Jesy Nelson, from Little Mix.

 In a BBC Three documentary which aired Autumn, 2019, Jesy Nelson said: ‘Odd One Out’, the singer said that comments about her appearance made her so unhappy, she “just wanted to die”.

 She goes onto explain how the messages she was being sent, were heartbreaking as she just wanted people to look at her and think that she looks good.

 Therefore when bearing this in mind, when it comes to magazines, it’s almost as though it is the safer option, which is to give people what they want.

 Body image is criticized in situations where it isn’t necessary, such as Jesy, because she isn’t overweight.
-However, to some degree, it is understood why the media has shun to the idea of displaying body images of all types – such as very overweight people.
-An example of this was when Tess Holliday appeared of the cover of Cosmopolitan magazine.
-She was accused by Piers Morgan of ‘glamorising obesity’, which wasn’t necessarily the case, as it was more to do with body positivity.
-There’s nothing wrong with being on the larger side, however, Cosmopolitan is a lifestyle magazine which is aimed at younger people.
-Therefore, by displaying an obese woman on the front page, is almost as if they are saying that it’s ok to be like that.
+However, to some degree, it can be understood why the media has shun to the idea of displaying body images of all types – such as very overweight people.
+An example of this was when Tess Holliday appeared of the cover of Cosmopolitan magazine, later resulting in her being accused by Piers Morgan of ‘glamorising obesity’.

 Have any similar thoughts, or want to share a new perspective…please feel free to get in touch